progenetix/progenetix-web/doc/issues-and-priorities.md

 ## Issue & Priorities Tracker

-Under each date stamp, current issues & needed fixes are listed top -> down in order of urgency & perceived feasibility 9of fast implementation).
+Under each date stamp, current issues & needed fixes are listed top -> down in order of urgency & perceived feasibility of fast implementation).

 ### 2020-09-01